Ready to See What a Wedding at Suraya Could Look Like?

 Our Best New Restaurant winner is the perfect setting for your intimate I Dos.

 With a third restaurant renaissance leaving us with some of our best food yet and national mags like Travel & Leisure rightfully taking notice, it’s no wonder Philly is an excellent town for hosting your wedding at a restaurant.
 And if you’re going to have a food-focused wedding, why not make sure the food is some of the most buzzed-about cuisine in the city right now?
-Why not, in fact, have it at the very eatery we crowned as “Best New Restaurant” in our annual Best of Philly issue?
+Why not, in fact, have it at the very eatery we crowned as “Best New Restaurant” in our 2018 Best of Philly issue?
 That’s right — we’re talking about Suraya.
 Though we haven’t seen photos from a full-blown wedding there yet, Clover Event Co. partnered up with photographer Kelly Giarrocco to dream up a delightfully stylish Suraya wedding inspiration shoot.
 Take a look in the photos below, or head over to our wedding vendor directory to find wedding pros for your own Big Day.